MagicMumble/balanceService/README.md

 # balanceService
 micro service for dealing with users' balance

 This microservice was written for Unix-like systems on Ubuntu 16.0 using Golang and MySQL database.
-There are several main entities:

-user, charge, writeOff ........
+There are three main entities in the database: user, charge, writeOff tables.
+The entity user stores username and current balance.
+The entity charge consists from fields user(id), fromID (who the money came from), sum (amount of money charged), finalBalance (after completing transaction) and field info with some information.
+The table writeOff is similar to table charge.
+Therefore the type of relationship between tables user-charge (user-writeOff) is one to many.

+To use this app you need to install mysql server.
+Firstly install it with command:

+    sudo apt-get install mysql-community-server
+Then start a server and create user with specified domen and password:

+    udo service mysql start
+    mysql -u root -p                                                    #enter your root rassword create user 'user1'@'localhost' identified by 'password1';
+Last step is creating your databse and grant all access to the user:

+    create database testdb;
+    grant all on testdb.* to 'user1';

 Request for adding new user: